ProFireDev/Project-FLIP/Docs/README.md

 # Project-FLIP

+> ⚠ this project has been moved again to [Flipping-Site](https://github.com/Flipping-Industries/Flipping-Site) underneath the flipping-Industries organization.
+> this repo is no longer maintained.

+#

 For setting up the dev environment, see the [Installation and getting started.md](https://github.com/JCS-Computer-Science/project-module-1-project-flip/blob/PFD-Dev/Docs/Installation%20and%20getting%20started.md) in in the docs folder.

 ## Welcome!